19sandip/todo_app/README.md

 To implement this feature I have stored all the teammates information in the localStorage;
 First I am using the forOf loop on the teammates array and finding the user with the minimum assigned task.
-After that I simply call the **assignTask** function which is already written for assigning the task with email;
+After that I simply call the **assignTask** function which is already written to assign the task with email;

 -conflict handling->

-**firstly know the conflict**-> 'The conflict is when two teammates are editting the same task at the same time, How will I show them both versions and let them override or accept the peer's version';
+**first know the conflict**-> 'The conflict is when two teammates are editting the same task at the same time, How will I show them both versions and let them edit or accept the peer's version';

 Socket.io made my work easy here I am emitting an event called edittingTask at every change(I have not used useState because it was causing an error that is the peer was able to see the edited info one letter later)